curvegrid/go-ethereum-wiki/Instructions-for-getting-the-Go-implementation-of-Ethereum-and-the-Mist-browser-installed-on-Ubuntu-14.04-(trusty).md

 # Option 1: Install from PPA

 For the latest development snapshot, both ppa:ethereum/ethereum and ppa:ethereum/ethereum-dev are needed.
-If you want the stable version from the last PoC release, simply omit the -dev one.
+If you want the stable version from the last PoC release, simply omit the `-dev` one.

 ```
 sudo apt-get install software-properties-common
+sudo add-apt-repository ppa:ethereum/ethereum-qt
 sudo add-apt-repository ppa:ethereum/ethereum
 sudo add-apt-repository ppa:ethereum/ethereum-dev
-sudo add-apt-repository ppa:beineri/opt-qt541-trusty
 sudo apt-get update
-sudo apt-get install go-ethereum
+sudo apt-get install ethereum
-export LD_LIBRARY_PATH=/opt/qt54/lib
 ```

 Run `mist` for the GUI or `ethereum` for the CLI.

-You might want to add `export LD_LIBRARY_PATH=/opt/qt54/lib` to your `~/.bashrc` or `~/.bash_profile`.
+You can alternatively install only the CLI or GUI, with `apt-get install ethereum-cli` or `apt-get install mist` respectively.

 # Option 2: Automatic installation

+**Note** Outdated, please use the PPA.

 [This Mist install script](https://gist.github.com/tgerring/d4ab3f1672ed91a53c6c) will install everything required from a fresh Ubuntu 14.04 installation and start running Mist.